rajeshpandey2053/receipt_processor/README.md

 ```

 ## API Endpoints
 Use Swagger: The swagger endpoint is available at http://localhost:8080/swagger/index.html.
-You can test and execute the post and get request in the UI.
+You can test and execute the post and get request in the above UI.

 ## Running Tests
 To run the tests, you can use following command: